Go Back Go Back

 To ensure equal access to COVID-19 medical assistance for all Iraqis, WHO supported the Ministry of Health and Kurdistan Ministry of Health to rapidly mobilize, procure and deliver critical medical supplies including medicines, medical devices like Intensive care unit beds, personal protective equipment, laboratory reagents and test kits to rapidly detect, isolate and treat COVID-19 patients.
 These were distributed to all health facilities managing COVID-19 cases and Public Health Laboratories Iraq wide.

-A WHO Technical Officer conducts a support supervision visit and provides guidance on the management of COVID-19 patients to the medical team in Halabja Hospital.
+A WHO Technical Officer conducts a support supervision visit

 To maintain essential supplies for frontline workers responding to COVID-19 cases, WHO supplied more than 2 million Personal Protective Equipment, hundreds of other hospital and medical supplies.
 In Kirkuk, WHO procured and delivered ten caravans to the Department of Health to strengthen the COVID-19 response.
 WHO also procured and provided ambulances to support patient transportation to treatment sites.